-It seems that it due to new Google Drive does not compatible with the new Win10 operating system.
+It seems that it due to the new Google Drive is not compatible with the new Win10 operating system.
 Changes to one part is fine, but changes to both parts will probably cause problems.
 They have no time to fit each other.

-More detailed causes may be something goes wrong while installation or update; Google Drive is recognized as malware/spyware or something evil to the OS by Windows Firewall or antivirus software; or Google Drive just gets conflicted with Microsoft OneDrive for Microsoft does not want other’s kids to play at its playground.
+More detailed causes maybe something goes wrong while installing or updating; Google Drive is recognized as malware/spyware or something evil to the OS by Windows Firewall or antivirus software; or Google Drive just gets conflicted with Microsoft OneDrive for Microsoft does not want other’s kids to play at its playground.

-I have searched through the Internet and gathered workarounds provided by some Google Drive users which have helped some of them to solve their Google Drive will not syncing Windows 10 problems.
+I have searched through the Internet and gathered workarounds provided by some Google Drive users which have helped some of them to solve their google drive doesn't sync on Windows 10 problems.
 The following are the most applicable ones.